Caldarie/flutter_tflite_audio/README.md

 platform :ios, '12.0'
 ```

-**If you are using Google's Teachable Machine model, please add `pod 'TensorFlowLiteSelectTfOps' under target.**
+## iOS - ONLY If you are using Google's Teachable Machine model

+4. Add `pod 'TensorFlowLiteSelectTfOps' under target.

 ```ruby
 target 'Runner' do